2iw31Zhv/diffsmat_py/README.md

 Ziwei Zhu, and Changxi Zheng.
 [Differentiable Scattering Matrix for Optimization of Photonic Structures](https://opg.optica.org/oe/fulltext.cfm?uri=oe-28-25-37773).
 Optics Express 28.25 (2020).

-For a more complete implementation with fast fourier factorization, and so on, please check our official C++ version [link](https://github.com/Columbia-Computational-X-Lab/DiffSMat)
+For a more complete implementation, please check our official C++ version [link](https://github.com/Columbia-Computational-X-Lab/DiffSMat)

 The library only depends on numpy and PyTorch, although drawing figures requires the installation of matplotlib.
 You can easily install these libraries via: